Why is Whey Protein So Expensive? (Explained!)

-In fact, if anything, whey protein seems to get more expensive year-after-year.
+In fact, if anything, it seems to get more expensive year-after-year.

-You know yourself that the amount of money you spent on whey protein a few years ago has almost doubled now.
+You know yourself that the amount of money you spent on protein powder a few years ago has almost doubled now.

 Then again, let’s face facts, whey protein has never actually been that cheap, especially when you compare it to other supplements.